KingfuChan/MTEPlugin-for-EuroScope/README.md

 ## Other Command Line Features

 1. **.MTEP FR24 ICAO / .MTEP VARI ICAO** - opens [Flightradar24](https://www.flightradar24.com/) / [飞常准ADS-B](https://flightadsb.variflight.com/) in web browser and centers the map on the given **ICAO** airport.
 Only works with airports within sector file.
-2. **.MTEP TR RESET** - reset tracked recorder.
+2. **.MTEP TR RESET** - resets tracked recorder.
 Use this command if **Similar callsign indicator/COMM ESTB indicator/Tracked DUPE warning** is not working properly.
 Note that it also deletes all saved data for reconnected flights.
+3. **.MTEP TR 1/2/3** - set auto retrack mode: (1) no auto retrack; (2) auto retrack, no notifications; (3) auto retrack, notified through *MTEP-Recorder* message.
+This setting will be saved in your EuroScope plugin settings.